Get all the latest data for Tehran

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Statistical Center of Iran - CPI Releases SCI is Iran's official statistics agency and CPI is the standard inflation reference.
-We used SCI CPI as the "macro inflation reality check" for the environment Tehran prices operate in.
-We used it to frame nominal versus real price movement.
+Statistical Center of Iran (SCI) - Consumer Price Index (CPI) releases SCI is Iran's national statistics authority and the CPI is the standard reference for measuring inflation across the economy.
+We used SCI CPI as our primary inflation adjustment tool for carrying forward the last CBI transaction price to January 2026.
+We also used it to frame what's nominal vs. real in Tehran property price movements.

-Statistical Center of Iran - Data Portal It's the official index of SCI statistical tables and publications.
-We used it to cross-check what official series exist for housing and prices.
-We used it as a verification trail for readers wanting to find SCI datasets.
+SCI Statistical Data Portal It's the official index of all SCI statistical tables and publications, making it the definitive reference for what official datasets exist and where to find them.
+We used it to cross-check which official housing and price series are available.
+We also use it as a verification trail for readers who want to find the underlying SCI datasets themselves.

-Tehran Province Statistical Portal It's an official provincial-level statistics portal that republishes official data.
-We used it as a secondary sanity check for Tehran-specific dashboards.
-We used it to keep the Tehran angle strong rather than relying only on national averages.
+Tehran Province Official Statistics Portal It's an official provincial-level statistics portal that publishes and visualizes data specific to Tehran, separate from the national SCI portal.
+We used it as a secondary cross-check for Tehran-specific demographic and inflation dashboards.
+We used it to keep the Tehran focus sharp rather than relying only on national averages that can mask city-level dynamics.

 Get the full checklist for your due diligence in Tehran